WebAssembly/WASI/proposals/filesystem/example-world.md

 <code>..</code> and symbolic link steps, reaches a directory outside of the base
 directory, or reaches a symlink to an absolute or rooted path in the underlying filesystem, the function fails with <a href="#error_code.not_permitted"><code>error-code::not-permitted</code></a>.</p>
+<p>For more information about WASI path resolution and sandboxing, see
+<a href="https://github.com/WebAssembly/wasi-filesystem/blob/main/path-resolution.md">WASI filesystem path resolution</a>.</p>
 <hr />
 <h3>Types</h3>
 <h4><a name="input_stream"><code>type input-stream</code></a></h4>